VFProtocol/VFProtocolv0/README.md

 ### Current Known Issues
+- There's a lot.
+I (a not career dev) built this entirely from a new Scaffold ETH clone.
+If something looks dumb, its probably because it **is** dumb.
+- I'm open to any and all feedback.
+Now on to the known issues:

 - both a package-lock.json & a yarn.lock.

 - yarn install fails out with an error against https://github.com/hugomrdias/ndjson